How Much Will I Get From SSI?

 Visit our state SSI disability articles to learn the details of the SSI payment for your state.

-Does Social Security Send the State SSI Checks?
+Does Social Security Send Every State's SSI Checks?

 The SSA administers (pays) the state supplement for some states, including California, Delaware, D.C., Hawaii, Iowa, Michigan, Montana, Nevada, New Jersey, Pennsylvania, Rhode Island, and Vermont, so the extra state payment is included in people's SSI checks in those states.